infn-epics/phoebus-services-chart/README.md

 node is deleted, all its child nodes are deleted unconditionally.

 * A folder or configuration node can be moved to another parent node.
-All child nodes of the moved node remain child nodes of the object in question.
+All child nodes of the moved node remain child nodes of the node in question.

 * The service is built upon Spring Boot and depends on a persistence implementation.
 In its current version, persistence is implemented against